 “I was scared, but I knew it had to be done.”

 Those words encapsulate how many women feel the first time they are screened or tested to determine their risk level for developing breast cancer.
-For Christine Palmisano, a working mom of three daughters, the results of her oncologic genetic testing were both the wakeup call and signal she needed to start the important process of high-risk breast cancer treatment with DuPage Medical Group (DMG).
+For Christine Palmisano, a working mom of three daughters, the results of her oncologic genetic testing were both the wake-up call and signal she needed to start the important process of high-risk breast cancer treatment with Duly.